 This small, darling town located in rural Bedford County is full of holiday cheer and friendly faces.
 With only 691 residents, Saxton epitomizes the small towns featured in Hallmark movies.
 When festivities are held, it draws from the surrounding areas.
 The whole community comes together for Christmas in the Parkway.

-Christmas in the Parkway this year will feature local musicians and school music groups, the lighting of the town tree, a children’s coloring contest, elf visits, and the children even have time to talk with Santa.
+Christmas in the Parkway this year will feature local musicians, the lighting of the town tree, a children’s coloring contest, Elf and Grinch visits, and time to talk with Santa.
+A highlight of this year’s event will be live reindeer for the children to see.

-Refreshments of hot cocoa, homemade cookies, and fresh-popped popcorn are provided by local businesses, churches, and community members.
+Refreshments of hot cocoa, homemade cookies, and freshly-popped popcorn are provided by local businesses, churches, and community members.

 A national historic district with a population of 8,194, Bradford is nestled in northwestern Pennsylvania’s forest-covered hillsides at the Allegheny National Forest’s edge.
 It is a Hallmark-type town where people say “hello” and the shopkeepers know your name.